 Fixing it required specialized tools, but they had none.
 The cable needed a new connector.
 They didn’t have that either.
 They needed a sharp knife to cut the cable, but the best knife available was a dull dagger.
 A fix seemed impossible, but God was working out his sovereign plan.
 Years before, Jack had worked at a company where he was taught how to connect cables just like this one without specialized tools.
 Because of that training, he was able with God’s help to figure out how it could be done with no real tools at all.
 With much prayer and by fashioning what was available into makeshift implements (like sharpening the dagger on a rock), Jack and David repaired and reconnected the line.
 The result was immediate and dramatic.
 A powerful signal was restored.
 Continue reading

 If it ain’t broke, don’t fix it!
 But if it is broke (I mean broken) call Rich West.
 Rich is Mr. Fix-it, Tim the Toolman, and Mr. Wizard all wrapped up into one.
-With a 23,000-foot facility on a five-acre lot, SonSet Solutions always has something that needs to be replaced, repaired, or renovated.
+With a 23,000-square-foot facility on a five-acre lot, SonSet Solutions always has something that needs to be replaced, repaired, or renovated.
 And no matter how hard or complicated or dirty the task, Rich is ready, willing, and able to do it.
 He keeps this place humming so that the work of ministry can get done.